DBFBlackbull/ShaguTweaks-DBFBlackbull/README.md

 - **Classic numbers**
   *Shows both percentage and current health and mana numbers on unit frames.*

+- **New defaults**
+  *Changed what official mods are default enabled and disabled in the ShaguTweaks addon.*

 ### Additional mods for ShagyTweaks by [GryllsAddons](https://github.com/GryllsAddons/ShaguTweaks-mods)

 - **Free slots on bag**